April 23rd, 2019

 At the company’s site in Belgium, investment in additional equipment, including Groninger labelling machines as well as the installation of a high-speed syringe assembly Bausch+Ströbel machine, has trebled syringe assembly capacity.
 Roel Kerkhof, General Manager of Sharp Packaging in Europe said: “This investment has allowed us to offer our clients redundancy and additional capacity in handling the shorter product runs that are typical of both the burgeoning orphan drug market, as well as the European market as a whole.”

-New cold storage facilities at Sharp’s Oudehaske site in the Netherlands has increased vial labelling capabilities and increased the company’s cold storage capacity in northern Europe by 14%.
+New cold storage facilities at Sharp’s Oudehaske site in the Netherlands has increased vial labeling capabilities and increased the company’s cold storage capacity in northern Europe by 14%.

 The latest investment in the Biotechnology Center of Excellence on Sharp’s Allentown campus has further increased its ability to handle specialty packaging requirements.
 The company purchased the 112,000 square foot Penn Drive building in Allentown in 2014, developing a $45 million state-of-the-art biologic and specialty product packaging operation, complete with comprehensive cold chain and serialization capabilities.